-- 8) The sherry, sandwiched h)

-between copies of

-Hansard, had not been

-opened, to Clare's certain

-knowledge, for over five

-years,

-- It seemed inappropriate that she should turn out to have a mobile, winter existence as well.

-- 9) Well, Norham Gardens i) couldn't rise to that,

-- Somebody here had an eye for style.

-- 10) Uncle Edwin sent his j) love and would they forgive the scrawl

-- jokes flew between them over the heads of the customers.

-- 11) August, windy beach k)

-picnics, jam-making,

-wasps, thunderstorms:

-that was cousin

-Margaret's rightful

-background.

-- She'd slept badly, too.
-Blizzards, disintegrating bedclothes, and other things.

-- 12) The shop glowed with 1) meat: dark drums of beef, rosy pork, skeins of pink sausages that delicately brushed the butcher's head as he reached into the window.
+- 8) The sherry, sandwiched h) between copies of Hansard, had not been opened, to Clare's certain knowledge, for over five years, - 9) Well, Norham Gardens i) couldn't rise to that, - 10) Uncle Edwin sent his j)love and would theyforgive the scrawl - 11) August, windy beach k) picnics, jam-making, wasps, thunderstorms: that was cousin Margaret's rightful background. - 12) The shop glowed with l) meat: dark drums of beef, rosy pork, skeins of pink sausages that delicately brushed the butcher's head as he reached into the window.